Dutch Elm Disease

 How is DED spread?

 In Saskatchewan, the disease is spread by several species of elm bark beetles.
 These beetles can fly farther than two kilometres in search of elm trees.
 The DED fungus has tiny spores that stick to the body of the beetle.
 Elm bark beetles can carry these spores and infect other elm trees.
-The fungus can also be spread by infected pruning tools.
+The fungus can also be spread through root grafts between trees and by infected pruning tools.

 American elm trees with DED may start showing symptoms as early as June.
 Typically, the leaves will start to wilt and turn yellow, then curl and turn brown.
 Residents who start to notice any of these symptoms, are encouraged to complete the online form below or call Urban Biological Services at 306-975-2890.